 HOLIDAY INN, CAMDEN LOCK

-Projectile vomit and the penthouse suite, aaah memories!
-Thank god they happened years apart.
-A hotel which for sentimental reasons I have a fond affection for, Holiday Inn Camden Lock was the very first hotel I checked into when embarking on my first solo international journey and where my London and travel adventures began back in 2012.
+A hotel which for sentimental reasons I have a fond affection for, Holiday Inn, Camden Lock was the very first hotel I checked into when embarking on my first solo, international journey and where my London and travel adventures began back in 2012.

-Vomit aside, if you did have a huge night they have a fantastic buffet breakfast (what a segue) to help restore your body and give you a great start to the huge day ahead.
+Vomit aside, if you did have a huge night in Camden Town, the Holiday Inn have a fantastic buffet breakfast to help restore your body and give you a great start to the huge day ahead.

 Check-in time starts 2:00 PM

 FEATURES & AMENITIES

 ★★★★ (A pool short of being 5 stars)

 If you love the bustle of Camden then the hotel is in a fantastic location, its fantastic being able to step outside and know you're only within 100 meters from Camden high street and right across the bridge from the market, yet in a quiet enough spot that you can get a good night sleep.

 > WiFi available in rooms for a small fee.